hiroshi/PhotoHistoryCloud/about.md

 ------------
 - Thumbnails sometimes get 403 Forbidden.
   - [Thumbnails provided by Google Drive API are short lived](http://stackoverflow.com/a/25332790/338986).
-  - For now please reload the browser.
+  - It is still loading, please wait.
+Thumbnail urls are about to be updated.
+  - If you leave the page for a while, please reload to update thumbnail urls.
 - If a photo contains creation date in EXIF and TIFF, Google Drive seems to prefer TIFF.

 Release notes